 For social risks, we also place CDC in line with our general view for the banking sector, which indicates a moderate exposure (see our Social risks heat map).
 Given its public mandate and core activities, CDC is particularly involved in financing public infrastructures, hospitals, social housing and local development projects, which all have a positive social impact.
-CDC issued a EUR500 million Green Bond in 2017, and a EUR500 million Green, Social and Sustainability Bond in June 2019, consistent with the company's ambition to support the ecological and energy transition, and reduce social inequalities.
+CDC issued a €500 million Green Bond in 2017, and two €500 million sustainable bonds in June 2019 and September 2020, consistent with the company's ambition to support the ecological and energy transition, and reduce social inequalities.